Autobiography of a Punk Rocker

 Soho's Golden Age of Glamour

-Jean Sporle in conversation with Yak El-Droubie.
+Jean Sporle in conversation with Yak El-Droubie

-Thursday 27 March 2025 at 7.00pm.
+Thursday 27 March 2025 at 7.00pm (upstairs at the Wheatsheaf)

 Step back onto the cobbled streets of 1950s Soho, where foreign-run restaurants, cafés and delicatessens gave Londoners an aromatic flavour of the continent, and where artists, writers, and musicians rubbed shoulders with gangsters, tarts, and spivs.
 From a studio on Gerrard Street – yet to morph into Chinatown – the photographer George Harrison Marks launched his groundbreaking Kamera magazine, which brought artistic flair to the world of glamour photography.
 As well as helping to run his office, Jean Sporle graced the pages of Kamera, alongside her close friend Pamela Green, these days best-known for her appearance in the film director Michael Powell’s final masterpiece, Peeping Tom.
 During this period, Jean dated Anthony Newley and landed a small role in Cliff Richard’s 1959 debut movie Serious Charge.